Kenya-West/ansible-my/README.md

 - **Ansible Community**: For the amazing automation platform
 - **Role Contributors**: Authors of Galaxy roles used in this project
 - **Open Source Projects**: All the tools and services integrated

+Especiially:
+- Author of [template_tree](https://github.com/geluk/template_tree) script that is heavily used in this project to template and copy files.
+- TBD

 ---